Gmail revolutionized email 20 years ago.People thought it was Google's April Fool's joke - ExBulletin

 After arriving at the developing corporate campus that would soon become known as the Googleplex, an Associated Press reporter was ushered into a small office where Mr. Page sat at his laptop, a mischievous grin on his face. .

+Former Google executive Marissa Mayer poses for a photo in Menlo Park, California, Wednesday, March 27, 2024.
+Mayer later helped design Gmail and other Yahoo products before becoming CEO of Yahoo.
+(AP Photo/Mike Liedke)

 Page, then only 31, showed off Gmail's sleek inbox design and demonstrated how fast Gmail ran inside Microsoft's now-defunct Explorer web browser.
-And he pointed out that there is no delete button because Gmail has so much storage space and is easily searchable that there is no need for one in the main his control window.
+And he pointed out that Gmail has so much storage space and is so easily searchable that he doesn't need a delete button in his main control window.
 I think people will really like this, Page predicted.

 As with so many things, Page was right.
 Gmail currently has an estimated 1.8 billion active accounts, each offering 15 gigabytes of free storage bundled with Google Photos and Google Drive.
 That's 15 times the storage that Gmail originally offered, but as Google hopes, it's still not enough for many users who rarely feel the need to delete their accounts.